jackymayo/bbmoba2d/README.md

 ## Items to buy:

 - Small turret
 - Scrolls, one time spells (heal, buff, debuff, dot)
 - Fake-tree, basically a ward

-## Contributing Sprites
+## Contributing on Sprites

-1. Create a folder containing the sprite object you're creating
+1. Create a folder of the category for the sprite if it doesn't exist.
 2. Character size: 64x64, Tile size: 16x16
+3. Make sure tiles have edges link
+4. Load it into the TileSets.tscn.
+[More info here](http://docs.godotengine.org/en/latest/tutorials/2d/using_tilemaps.html)